collin-hamilton/aloe/README.md

 # Aloe - Flashcard Learning App

 **Aloe** is a powerful and easy-to-use flashcard learning app for iPad and macOS.
 It allows users to create flashcard sets, import data, and use an advanced algorithmic learning mode to master their knowledge.
-Inspired by Quizlet’s Learn Mode, Aloe helps users learn efficiently and track their progress.

 ## Features